trungbc/demo/README.md

 - POST /gpx/upload: Upload and store .gpx file
 - GET /gpx/{id}: get detail gpx file by id
 - GET /gpx/track: get latest track list.
 By default, it will return 10 latest track.
 If you would like to get more, you should use param "size" with this API
+4. Test: you can find postman collections and diagrams in folder sample of the project